Changes to our services during the coronavirus pandemic

 - These visitors should come from as few household as possible

 - No more than 2 visitors at a time and those people must be from the same household or a support bubble.
-This means visitors may have to visit alternate days to accommodate everyone.

 - We are not currently allowing overnight visitors other than for exceptional circumstances.